GioF71/upmpdcli-docker/README.md

 :---|:---
 /uprcl/confdir|Uprcl configuration directory
 /uprcl/mediadirs|Uprcl media directories
 /user/config|Location for additional files.
-Currently: `additional-radio-list.txt` and `recoll.conf.user`.
+Currently: `additional-radio-list.txt` and `recoll.conf.user` as well as credentials for qobuz on `qobuz.txt` and for tidal on `tidal.txt`.
+The credentials file format is the same as a `.env` file.
+Ensure to include all the settings related the streaming service.

 ### Additional Radio file